Bethlem myopathy: Diagnosis

-The disease could be diagnosed based on a clinical examination, which identifies signs and symptoms generally associated with the people who have the condition.
-Additional laboratory tests may be recommended.
-Creatine kinase (CK) blood test results will generally be normal or only slightly elevated.
-Skin biopsy, MRI of the muscles, electromyography (EMG) are the main testing methods of the disease.
-The diagnosis can be confirmed with genetic testing of the COL6A1, COL6A2, and COL6A3 genes.
+The disease may be diagnosed based on a clinical examination, which identifies signs and symptoms generally associated with the people who have the condition.
+Genetic testing for known pathological variants is preferred, by testing of the COL6A1, COL6A2, COL6A3 and COL12A1 genes.
+In the case of a VUS, testing of dermal fibroblast culture is used for an accurate diagnosis.

+Additional laboratory tests may be performed before genetic testing, such as creatine kinase (CK) blood test, MRI of the muscles, and electromyography (EMG).

 Phenotypes of overlap between Ullrich congenital muscular dystrophy (UCMD) and Bethlem can be assumed.
-In the differential diagnosis of UCDM, even in patients without finger contractures, Bethlem myopathy could be considered.
+In the differential diagnosis of UCMD, even in patients without finger contractures, Bethlem myopathy could be considered.